smastrom/vue-use-active-scroll/README.md

 ## Why?

 The [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) is a great API.
-But it may not be the one-size-fits-all solution for highlighting TOC menu/sidebar links.
+But it may not be the one-size-fits-all solution for highlighting menu/sidebar links.
 You might noticed that:

 - Scrolling speed affects accuracy
-- Is tricky to ensure different behavior on scroll from wheel/touch and scroll from click
 - Clicking on some links highlights different targets (or does nothing).
 - Some targets never intersects once reached the bottom
 - When accessing the page, active target doesn't reflect the one in the URL hash.
+- Is tricky to customize behavior according to different interactions

-> Vue Use Active Scroll implements a custom scroll observer that automatically deals with all these drabacks and simply returns accurate, reactive data of the active target.
+> Vue Use Active Scroll implements a custom scroll observer that automatically deals with all these drabacks and simply returns only one active target: **the right one**.

 ### Features

 - Precise and stable at any scroll speed
 - Customizable boundary offsets for each scroll direction
+- Customizable behavior on top/bottom reached
+- Supports containers different than window
-- Adaptive target detection on mount, scroll and click
+- Adaptive behavior on mount, scroll, click, cancel.
 - CSS scroll-behavior and click callback agnostic

 ### What it doesn't do?